architect-charlie-guo/at4dx-samplecode/docs/02-implementation-guide.md

 </CustomMetadata>
 ```

+**Explanation**

+This is an `ApplicationFactory_DomainBinding__mdt` custom metadata record named "AccountSObjectBinding" that creates a binding between the Account SObject and its domain implementation.

+Breaking it down:

+1. `label` defines the display name of this metadata record as "AccountSObjectBinding"

+2. `protected` set to "false" means this metadata record can be modified by administrators

+3. The `BindingSObject__c` field specifies which SObject this binding applies to - in this case, "Account"

+4. The `To__c` field specifies the implementation class that should be instantiated when code requests a domain for Account objects - "Accounts.Constructor"

+In AT4DX, the notation "Accounts.Constructor" refers to a static inner class named "Constructor" within the "Accounts" domain class that implements the fflib_SObjectDomain.IConstructable interface.

+This metadata-driven approach is what allows AT4DX to use dependency injection instead of hardcoded class references.
+When code calls `Application.Domain.newInstance(accountRecords)`, the framework:

+1. Looks up the SObject type of the records (Account)
+2. Searches for a matching ApplicationFactory_DomainBinding__mdt record
+3. Finds this binding pointing to "Accounts.Constructor"
+4. Instantiates that class and passes the records to it
+5. Returns the resulting domain object

+The key advantage is that different packages can provide their own bindings without modifying existing code.
+For example, a finance package could override the Account domain implementation with a specialized version by creating a new binding with higher priority.

+This approach decouples the consumer of a domain from its implementation, allowing for modular, extensible architecture across package boundaries.

 ### For Developers
 Instead of using the traditional fflib static factory approach, use Application class with dependency injection: